Urinary Incontinence Treatment in Bend, OR

 A variety of factors can cause urinary incontinence.
-From stress incontinence where leakage occurs with physical movement or activity to urge to incontinence after prostate cancer surgery, our pelvic floor physical therapists have the knowledge and experience to help you regain control.
+Stress incontinence is when leakage occurs with physical movement or activity.
+Urge incontinence is when leakage happens on your way to the toilet.
+Our pelvic health experts have the knowledge and experience to help you regain control.

 Urinary incontinence is common but never normal.
 Finding a treatment that permanently addresses the dysfunction is essential for fully regaining the freedom to live your life.
-At Alpine Physical Therapy, we are pleased to offer pelvic floor physical therapy for both men and women.
+At Alpine Physical Therapy, we are pleased to offer urinary incontinence treatment in Bend, OR for all genders.

 What is a Pelvic Floor?

-Your pelvic floor is a sling of muscles that supports the bladder, uterus (in women), and bowel.
-A strong pelvic floor helps control the release of urine, feces, and gas.
-Often, the pelvic floor muscles become weakened after pregnancy or prostate surgery.
-Like any muscle in the body, you can strengthen your pelvic floor to control urinary leakage, among others.
+Your pelvic floor is a sling of muscles that supports the pelvic organs, such as the bladder, uterus, and bowel.
+A coordinated pelvic floor helps control the release of urine, feces, and gas.
+Often, the pelvic floor function becomes altered after pregnancy, back pain, or prostate surgery.
+Like any muscle in the body, you can strengthen your pelvic floor to control urinary leakage, among other things.

 Types of Urinary Incontinence We Treat

-Do you race to make it to the bathroom in time or have an intense urge to go upon arriving home?
-Urge incontinence can cause you to wake at night to urinate frequently.
+Do you race to make it to the bathroom in time or have an intense urge to go upon arriving home or when hearing running water?
+Urge incontinence can also cause you to wake at night to urinate frequently.
 For many people with urge incontinence, leakage occurs when they don’t make it to the bathroom shortly after the urge is felt.
-If this sounds familiar, our incontinence experts may be able to help you stop the urge.
+If this sounds familiar, our pelvic health experts may be able to help you stop the urge.

 Urinary Incontinence After Prostate Surgery